The Adventures of the Black Stallion: Season 2 (1991–92)

+Season 3 (1992–93)

 Reception

 In 1991, the series was nominated for a Young Artist Award in the "Best Off-Prime Time or Cable Family Series" category, and while it lost to Harry and the Hendersons, Richard Ian Cox won the award for the "Best Young Actor Starring in an Off-Prime Time or Cable Family Series" category.
 Cox was nominated again in 1992 for the "Best Young Actor Starring in a Cable Series" category.
 In the same year, Mickey Rooney was nominated for a Gemini Award in the category of "Best Performance by an Actor in a Continuing Leading Dramatic Role" for his portrayal of Henry Dailey.